RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 For our course we will rely on SAP's Business Technology Platform Trial ABAP Environment.
 To get ready for developing we have to set up some things first:
 1. Register for a SAP BTP Trial Account (~10min)
 2. Create a ABAP Trial Environment (~5min)
-3. Install Eclipse with ABAP Development Tools and the Git Plugin (~15min)
+3. Install Eclipse with ABAP Development Tools (~15min)
 4. Add the BTP Trial as ABAP Project to Eclipse and create a package (~10min)
-5. Import some required development objects from Git (~15min, may be optional)
+5. Import some required development objects from Git (~20min, may be optional)
 6. Install SAP Business Application Studio (~10min)

 ### 1. SAP BTP Trial Account